 How much is my camera worth?

-If you’re getting Extra Coverage for your camera, you’ll need to provide the exact worth of your camera.
+If you’re getting Extra Coverage for your camera, you’ll need to provide its exact worth.

-The best way to figure out how much your camera is worth is to check your camera’s original receipt.
+The best way to figure out how much your it’s worth is to check your camera’s original receipt.
 Lemonader Alex V. of Jersey City told us:

-“When insuring my camera and lens, I pulled the receipts from my purchases to determine the value of my camera.
+“When insuring my camera and lens, I pulled the receipts from my purchases to determine their value.
 I accessed my receipts via email, since all of my equipment was purchased online.”

 Take note that Lemonade accept receipts that are up to 5 years old.
 If you can’t find your receipt or bought your camera more than 5 years ago, your next best bet is Googling your camera’s serial and model number, and checking out how much retailers are currently selling it for.

-When Brannon N. was figuring out how much his camera is worth when insuring his camera, here’s what he did:
+When Brannon N. was figuring out how much his is worth, here’s what he did:

 “I went on Amazon to see how much my camera and equipment cost.
 Fortunately, the items were relatively new, so I didn’t worry too much about depreciation.”

 If your cameras are a few years old, note that their value might have decreased over time.
-For example, if you’re looking to insure your $3k camera that you purchased back in 2013, you might find that the current listing price for the camera is $2.5k.
-If this is the case and your camera gets snatched, Lemonade may only be able to pay out $2.5k since that is the current cost to replacement (aka, the replacement cost).
+For example, if you’re looking to insure your $3k camera that you purchased back in 2013, you might find that its current listing price is $2.5k.
+If this is the case and your it gets snatched, Lemonade may only be able to pay out $2.5k since that is the current cost to replacement (aka, the replacement cost).

 Insure your camera in a snap!